 There are many screen readers available, some at a cost and some for free.
 For the process of checking web pages My Study Bar is a good reader that will also read the alternative text on an image and so is great for checking web pages.
-It requires download an installation and so you may need to raise a ticket with IT.
+It requires download an installation and so you may need to contact IT Services.

 There are also readers that just read text and not alternative text in images.
 There is a Chrome extension called Selection Reader that will read aloud.
 Click on ‘add to chrome’ and ‘add extension’ and keep the language pre-sets.
 To use this extension, go to the page you want to check and highlight the text you want read aloud.
 If you want the whole page to be read, then click ctrl+a.
 Click the icon and it will turn red and start to read.